mpvnet-player/mpv.net/docs/manual.md

 When mpv.net is started from a terminal it will output status, error and debug messages to the terminal and accept input keys from the terminal.

-A common task for the terminal is debugging scripts.

 mpv.net specific commands
 -------------------------